Our projects focus on topics broadly linked to:

-Children and young people are not only involved as participants in our research but also collaborate in the design of our studies and advise on our progress.
-We seek to ensure the human dignity of children and young people is privileged, and their rights and wellbeing are paramount, in all aspects of our research.
+Children and young people are involved not only as participants in our research but also collaborate in the design of our studies, advise on our progress, and co-develop outputs that are relevant for children and young people.

-It is imperative our research is focused on generating knowledge that can inform policy and practice likely to improve children and young people’s lives in different contexts.
-Impact and engagement are therefore critically important aspects of our work.
+Impact and engagement are critically important aspects of our work.
+Our research is focused on generating knowledge that can inform policy and practice likely to improve children and young people’s lives.

 Our research is widely disseminated through academic publications and made available through 'plain-English' research summaries, 'good-practice' guidelines, websites, education programs, professional learning workshops, conferences and various digital forms.